ember-learn/cli-guides/guides/basic-use/cli-commands.md

 ### What it does

 `ember serve` takes all of the app's files and turns them into something that can be rendered in the browser.
-By default, view the app by visiting `http://localhost:4200`.
-It's a good idea to keep the server running as we work so that we know as soon as we've broken something.
-The CLI watches the project folders, and will reload the app in the browser when files change.
+By default, we can view the app by visiting `http://localhost:4200`.
+It's a good idea to keep the server running as we work so that we know as soon as possible that we've broken something.
+The CLI watches the project folders and will reload the app in the browser when files change.

 If the local server will not start due to missing dependencies, use `npm install` or `yarn install` to get going again.